sarang-23/namaste-react/Notes.md

   - Class based components - OLD
   - Function components - NEW : It is a javascript function that returns a react element (JSX code).
   - Component composition is rendering components inside other components.

+# Episode 4

+- Planning an application
+- Creating components
+- Making dynamic components - passing props to a component is same as passing args to js function.
+- Config Driven UI